Issita/blinkit_dashboard_using_PowerBI/README.md

 - **Supermarket Type1 is a strong performer –** Highest volume and value; consider scaling this format.

-- **Regular Fat products are preferred –** But Low Fat still holds 35%+ share; both should be optimized.
+- **Regular Fat products are preferred –** But Low Fat still holds 35% both should be optimized.

 - **Outlet expansion peak in 2018 –** Investigate the cause of high growth and explore repeating similar strategies.